jonathas/jonathas.github.io/_posts/2023-01-15-efficient-software-release-management-with-automated-changelog-generation.md

 - Run unit tests
 - SonarCloud Code Analysis

+Bear in mind that if you have dependabot enabled in your repository, it's usually a good idea to change the validations above so that they don't run on PRs created by dependabot.
+Otherwise you'll see a big increase in Github Actions minutes.
 I won't go deeper in details about them as it's not the focus of this article.

 ### Deployment to Staging